felixmr1/treasurePleasure/documents/documentations/SDD.md

 ### 1.1 Purpose
 This Software Design Document provides design details for the TreasurePleasure mobile application and its implementation.

-Section 1 strive to give a overall specification of the high-level architecture Section 2 goes into detail about the low-level architecture of the system and all of its subcomponents Section 3 describes how data is managed and stored between different user sessions Section 4 will reveal the different roles in the game
+[Sec.1](#1-introduction) strive to give a overall specification of the high-level architecture \
+[Sec.2](#2-system-architecture) goes into detail about the low-level architecture of the system and all of its subcomponents \
+[Sec.3](#3-persistent-data-management) describes how data is managed and stored between different user sessions \
+[Sec.4](#4-access-control-and-security) will reveal the different roles in the game \

-### 1.1.1 Designgoals
+### 1.2 Designgoals
 The design of the code follows a [MVP](#mvp) pattern.
 With MVP the code is modular and decoupled.
 The goal with strictly following a MVP pattern is to easily expand the application with more functionality.
 All public components in the model has tests to make it easy to upgrade components without breaking the application.

-### 1.1.2 Definitions, acronyms and abbreviations
+### 1.3 Definitions, acronyms and abbreviations
-Some definitons etc. probably same as in RAD..
+##### MVP:
+The application follows a MVP architecture.
+Mvp, short for model-view-presenter, the **model** stores the application logic and data.
+The model is responsible for the distribution and manipulation of the data and the model does not depend on anything other than its own components.
+To visualize the data from the model a **view** is implemented *....* The view is dumb and does not know the structure of the model, neither *should* it have any responsibility over data manipulation and logics.
+Since the view is dumb we need a way to communicate between the view and the model, this is why we need a middleman.
+The presenters job is to update the view and give jobs to the model.
+For example when a user interacts with the UI the view forwards the action to the presenter.
+The presenter then interprets the user action and calls the model to execute/hand the appropriate jobs/data.
+When the presenter retrieves the result from the model it tells the view what to display.

-##### MVP
+##### Game definitions

-### 1.1 Definitions, acronyms and abbreviations
-Some definitons etc. probably same as in RAD..

 - The **map** is the main view of the game.
 We append the players location on a map served by google.
 From the map a player can interact with items, shops and settings

 - A **player** is one of several players on a map.
 Players are unique to each user.
 Players also hold a backpack and a treasure chest, where they can store items collected from different locations on the map.